ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 Assumptions -- None

-Questions -- None
+Questions -- I sort the prevalence and simulants dataframes by simulant_id to make sure that the prevalence is being assigned correctly to each demographic group.
+Is there a better way to make sure that we're applying the correct prevalence rate to each simulant?

-Unit test in place? -- No. This function feeds into assign_cause_at_beginning_of_simulation, which is tested.
+Unit test in place? -- Yes

 get_sequela_proportions